rscarvalho/rscarvalho.github.io/source/about/index.markdown

 A programming language polyglot with a systems administration background, he performs well with many programming languages, paradigms, and platforms.

 When he is not developing awesome features for Lengio, he is spending time with his kids, hacking on open-source projects, and playing the bass.

+Do you want to get in contact?
+You can do so in my [Contact Page](/contact)